EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/virtual_dev_environments.md

   - `conda` - Python package and environment management system (also included as part of the Anaconda Python distribution often used by the scientific community)
   - `poetry` - a modern Python packaging tool which handles virtual environments automatically
 - You need to decide what tools are best for you - based on your personal preferences, or what the software project and your team or community is already using (so you can get help when you need it).
+Not using virtual environments at all and mixing different tools to manage them could lead to a [bad example of a spaghetti setup][python-env-hell], not knowing whish dependencies are being used and issues when running and debugging code.

 ### Solutions